geez0219/website-ng/src/assets/branches/r1.0/example/one_shot_learning/siamese.md

 ![png](assets/branches/r1.0/example/one_shot_learning/siamese_files/siamese_10_3.png)

-### Step2: Create network
+### Step 2: Create `Network`

-Siamese network has two convolutional arms which accept distinct inputs.
+Our siamese network has two convolutional arms which accept distinct inputs.
 However, the weights on both these convolutional arms are shared.
 Each convolutional arm works as a feature extractor which produces a feature vector.
-L1 component-wise distance between these vectors is computed which is used to classify whether the image pair belongs to same or different classes.
+L1 component-wise distance between these vectors is computed which is used to classify whether the image pair belongs to the same or different classes (characters).

 ```python